SanKolisetty/Image-to-Caption-Generator/README.md

 # Model
 [(Back to top)](#table-of-contents)

-90% of the samples were used for training.
 The model has two inputs - image features and captions data sequences.
-The model was trained using LSTMs and the ouput was the probability of each word.
-The output layer has activation softmax.
-Thus, for generating captions for any image, the word was found for the index with the maximum probability and it is added to the caption.
+Model was trained using LSTMs and the ouput was the probability of each word in the vocabulary.
+The output layer had activation softmax.

+Thus, for generating captions for any image, the word was found for the index with the maximum probability and it wass added to the caption.
 If the predicted word was `end`, the caption ended.

 # Testing and Evaluation
 [(Back to top)](#table-of-contents)